Go Faster Stripe: History

 When comedy fan Chris Evans wished to purchase a DVD of comedian Stewart Lee's (co-writer of Jerry Springer: The Opera) latest live show (90s Comedian) he learned there would not be one: the comic's previous release (Stewart Lee – Stand Up Comedian, released by 2 Entertain) had sold insufficient copies for a major label to consider a future release profitable.
 Furthermore, the comedy website Chortle claimed that the show's controversial content dissuaded major distribution companies because of fear of retribution from the fundamentalist Christian movement.

 However, Evans felt that the critically acclaimed show should be recorded.
-He used the name of his existing clothes retail company, Go Faster Stripe, to produce a CD of the show.
-The CD sold well enough to generate a profit, and Evans quickly shifted the business towards comedy material.
+He brought in friends who worked as camera operators and sound recordists and arranged a recording of the show at Cardiff's Chapter Arts Centre.
+He then used the name of his existing clothes retail company, Go Faster Stripe, to produce a DVD of the show.
+The DVD sold well enough to generate a profit, and Evans quickly shifted the business towards comedy material.
 Initially specialising in the work of Lee and Herring, Go Faster Stripe has since diversified into a broader range of comedians.

 In 2014, Chris Evans won the Chortle Award for best offstage contribution.

-Censorship and Policy
+Censorship and policy

 Go Faster Stripe claim to only release material by comedians whose work they enjoy.
 Recently, this has involved returning to previously unreleased work, such as Lee and Herring's television show Fist of Fun.
 So far around 50% of the comedians that have been approached by Go Faster Stripe have had their work recorded.
 The company does not ask artists to change their show, and does not censor material.
 For example, in Richard Herring's ménage à un, he talks explicitly about being masturbated via the hole in the hand of Jesus Christ, which Herring claims would most likely have been edited for a mainstream DVD release.
 In an interview with Australian comedy listings guide The Groggy Squirrel, Richard Herring said of Go Faster Stripe:

 Go Faster don't tell us what we can or can't say and are happy to give faithful representations of the material.